Nelfe80/RetroBat-Startup-Launch-Game/README.md

 ## 📦 Installation

-1. Copy the following files in the /dist into the folder:
+1. Copy the following files of the dist folder into the folder:

 ```
 /RetroBat/plugins/StartupLaunchGame/